 Anaphylaxis can also lead to heart attack and miscarriage.
 These symptoms may be immediate or present as long as 36 hours after a sting.

 Note: These symptoms can mimic an asthma or anxiety attack.
 If you were stung by a bee and develop any of these symptoms, call 911 immediately.
 Anaphylactic reactions can quickly worsen and lead to unconsciousness and death.
-Immediate medical treatment is necessary, and emergency responders need to be contacted before possible loss of consciousness.
-It is better to call for help and not need it, then not call and die!
+Immediate medical treatment is necessary, and emergency responders need to be contacted before the possible loss of consciousness.
+It is better to call for help and not need it, than not call and die!

 Beekeepers At Risk